xoomsday/ler/README.md

       allows for easy navigation.
 Users can jump to chapters via the TOC or create/delete/navigate to bookmarks.
 The view can be switched between TOC and Bookmarks without closing the overlay.
+    *   **Immersive Reader Interface**:
-    *   **Auto-Hiding Controls**: The main navigation buttons automatically fade out during reading.
-They reappear on mouse movement or a tap in the center of the screen.
+        *   **Auto-Hiding Controls**: To minimize distractions, the top control bar and the side page-turn buttons automatically fade out during reading.
+They reappear on mouse movement or a tap on the main content area.
+        *   **Book Title Display**: The title of the current book is shown in the center of the top control bar.
+        *   **Intuitive Display Controls**: Font size and line height are managed with "pill" shaped controls that always show the current value (e.g., "120%", "1.8").
     *   **Keyboard Navigation**:
         *   `ArrowLeft` / `ArrowRight`: Navigate between pages.
         *   `+` / `-`: Increase or decrease the font size.
         *   `[` / `]`: Increase or decrease the line spacing.
         *   `0`: Reset font size and line height to default.
+    *   **Interactive Content**: The main content area of the book is fully interactive, allowing you to click on hyperlinks within the EPUB text (e.g., in a table of contents page).
     *   **Touch & Mouse Navigation**:
-        *   Tap/click on the left or right 25% of the screen to turn pages.
+        *   Click the thumb-sized `‹` and `›` buttons on the left and right edges of the screen to turn pages.
-        *   Tap/click on the center 50% of the screen to show the navigation controls.
+        *   Move the mouse or tap/click on the book's main content area (but not on a link) to show the navigation controls.
-    *   **On-Screen Display Controls**: Buttons are available to increase/decrease font size and line height.
     *   **Close Reader**: Return to the book management view.

 ## How to Use